dlotterman/metal_code_snippets/virtual_appliance_host/no_code_with_guardrails/README.md

 ![](https://s3.wasabisys.com/packetrepo/createvm.PNG)

-<strong> Once the "Create VM" botton has been pressed, more configuration of the VM object will be needed, do not initiate the install process via the "Install" button till network interface create is complete.
+Once the <strong> "Create VM"</strong> botton has been pressed, more configuration of the VM object will be needed, do not initiate the install process via the "Install" button till network interface create is complete.

 ## Configuring VM interfaces